barouxlab/ChromDensityNano/README ChromDensityNano.txt

-"Rmin" - size of the smallest resolvable spot (defined by image resolution), in pixels "saveName" - name of file in which output data needs to be saved "Display" - logical variable determining whether each calculated ACF needs to be displayed Outputs contain some of the input parameters used for analysis along with the indices of the excluded images due to SNR (ìoutlierî) and the matrix ACF containing all calculated autocorrelations functions
+"Rmin" - size of the smallest resolvable spot (defined by image resolution), in pixels "saveName" - name of file in which output data needs to be saved "Display" - logical variable determining whether each calculated ACF needs to be displayed Outputs contain some of the input parameters used for analysis along with the indices of the excluded images due to SNR (‚Äúoutlier‚Äù) and the matrix ACF containing all calculated autocorrelations functions
 get_D.m
 Matlab function finding parameters of the Whittle-Matern family of functions that ensure the best fit between a set of experimentally measured functions (ACF) and the analytical function, between the length scales rmin and Rmax (see Lusik et al, 2014).
 Uses function Fit_loop.m
 Syntax: get_D(SavedACF,Rmin,saveName)